GuySie/cyd-thermostat/README.md

 - If you still want to use the current temperature sensor built into your climate entity, scroll down to the `sensor:` part of the yaml code.
 There is a replacement block of code you can use in the comments.
 - You need to the connect the CYD by cable for the first flash of an ESPHome firmware; all future updates are flashed over-the-air.

+ESPHome no longer lets devices make Home Assistant service calls by default.
+Because the thermostat commands are service calls, you will need to turn this on manually for every new device:

+Go to: Settings > Devices & Services > ESPHome > Configure (on the right of your CYD device) > turn on "Allow the device to make Home Assistant service calls."

 # Thanks
 This code is based on the ESPHome example code by [Jonny Bergdahl](https://github.com/jonnybergdahl).